EnterpriseDB/barman/doc/barman.5.md

     natively supports physical replication slots.
 Setting it to `false` will result in a disabled server).

+archiver_batch_size
+:   This option allows you to activate batch processing of WAL files
+    for the `archiver` process, by setting it to a value > 0.
+Otherwise, the traditional unlimited processing of the WAL queue is enabled.
+    When batch processing is activated, the `archive-wal` process would limit itself to maximum `archiver_batch_size` WAL segments per single run.
+Integer.
+Global/Server.

 backup_directory
 :   Directory where backup data for a server will be placed.
 Server.